Welcome to SCNM’s Accessibility Office

 In addition, we are dedicated to working with administrators, faculty, staff and students throughout the entire SCNM community to promote and provide awareness of disability initiatives.
 SCNM is committed as an institution to building a community where all individuals feel respected, included, supported, and valued.

-The SCNM Accessibility Office, within the Office of the Dean of Students, will work with each student individually to develop an effective and comprehensive plan for appropriate services and reasonable accommodations for on-campus and online students.
+The SCNM Accessibility Office, will work with each student individually to develop an effective and comprehensive plan for appropriate services and accommodations for on-campus and online students.
 The office is dedicated to providing information and resources necessary to allow students to pursue their academic, personal, and professional goals while enrolled in programs at SCNM.
-Contact information: 480.222.9203.
-Email: DOS@scnm.edu.
+Contact information: 480.222.9237.
+Email: email@example.com.

 Utilizing the menu options on the left, you can find additional information to assist you with applying for or amending current ADA services.